Dashboard Perspective

 In general, dashboards can not only show a system's current state, but can go back to any point in its history.
 The Dashboard perspective has the timetravel feature available as described here.
 After selecting a date in the Timetravel dialog, the dashboard will display the system's quality status at the selected point in time.
 Setting the timetravel will update the content of all widgets in the selected dashboard.
 It will not be transferred when you switch dashboards.

 The dashboard perspective also allows you to manage all templates.
-You can click on at the bottom of the right sidebar in the Dashboard View.
+You can click on at the top in the Dashboard View and then select Manage dashboards.
 This will take you to the Template Management View.

 The Template Management View lists all available dashboard templates.
 In the example screenshot, it currently contains only one dashboard, which is the default Overview Dashboard along with its short description.